Note: Files are in Adobe (PDF) format.

-The printing inks segment was the largest application segment of organic pigments in 2016 and will continue its dominance during the forecast period.
+The printing inks segment is the largest application segment of organic pigments and will continue its dominance during the forecast period.
 Organic pigments are preferred in printing inks because of their brilliance and rich tinctorial strength.
 Disazo pigments and naphthol AS pigments are the commonly used organic pigments in the manufacture of printing inks.

 Moreover, the rapidly changing consumer demands, along with the growing importance of packaging as a means of branding and advertising, have increased the applications of organic pigments in the packaging sector; which will further drive the market growth for organic pigments for printing inks.

 Based on in-depth research, TMR projects the global pigments market to exhibit a moderate CAGR of 3.8% between 2015 and 2023.
 If the projection holds true, the global pigments market will reach US$31.98 bn by 2023, from a valuation of US$22.86 bn in 2014.
 Volume-wise the market is expected to report a CAGR of 2.9% during the forecast period (Source: - Transparency Market Research)

 Organic Pigment business (coloured) is estimated to be close US $ 6 billion market, of which Phthlocyanine, Azo and High Performance Pigment are main areas.
 In case of Phthlocyanine pigments, market size is in the range of 20% i.e. about US $ 1 to 1.25 billion in size.
 In its latest study, Ceresana forecasts global revenues generated with pigments to increase to US$34.2 billion in 2020.